 Games & The Arts

-Pupils also gain from their time outside the classroom.
-The 25-acre sports site is one of the best in London, with multiple football pitches, cricket squares, an all-weather hockey pitch and tennis courts.
+The 25-acre sports site has multiple football pitches, cricket squares, an all-weather hockey pitch and tennis courts.
 A 25-metre swimming pool and sports hall are on the main school site.
-Two fully equipped drama studio spaces, a dedicated music hall and sizeable art department allow pupils to explore and enhance their creativity.
+Two fully equipped drama studio spaces, a music hall and sizeable art department allow pupils to explore and enhance their creativity.

 Well-structured form, year group and house systems allow for strong pastoral care and a sense of real support within the school community.
-Boys benefit from a peer mentor system and access to both a full time school counsellor and nurse.
+Pupils benefit from access to both a school counsellor and nurse.

-Most students gain places at leading UK universities, notably Oxbridge, Russell Group and University of London, with the arts, sciences and humanities all well-represented.
+Most students gain places at leading universities, notably Oxbridge and Russell Group, with the arts, sciences and humanities all well-represented.